5 Top Tips for Creating Business Card Designs

 Colour is one of the most significant assets when creating business card designs that stand out.

 Brightly coloured cards are ten times more successful than plain, white ones.

 First of all, the colour makes your card pop.

-It catches people’s attention from a distance in a way that white space does not.
+It catches people's attention from a distance, like white space does not.

 Moreover, colour is a fabulous marketing tool.

 Colours each have a set of cultural and emotional associations that help showcase a brand's personality.

 Warm colours create a sense of energy, whereas cool colours are softer and more soothing.